Magnus Magnusson (1972-97 and Mastermind Celebrity Special: 2002)

 But it wasn't quite the end.
 Peter Snow hosted a version on BBC Radio 4 (although the impact of the chair was a bit less...) and what felt like a slightly dumbed-down version ran for a year on the Discovery Channel, with a redeeming feature being a separate final for interactive play-along viewers.

 And that really did seem to be it until a celebrity special aired in 2002...followed by the show itself returning the next year!
 Everything remained pretty much the same, including the theme tune and chair (a replica of the original) though there was a bit more interaction between new host John Humphrys and contestant.
 (At least, there was until the 2009-10 series, whereby Humphrys no longer chatted to the contenders in between the rounds: instead, the contenders all did a brief spiel just before their first rounds about why they'd chosen their subjects and what they found interesting about them.
-However, that's now also gone in the 2010-11 series, because the general knowledge rounds are now two and a half minutes long).
+However, that also went in the 2010-11 series, because the general knowledge rounds are now two and a half minutes long, and the chats have never been revived, except in the Celebrity version).
 Some believe the show has been 'dumbed down' seeing as more people are choosing subjects such as Doctor Who rather than The Crimean War, but it's good to see the show back again on the BBC.

 An example specialist round on Buffy the Vampire Slayer